-The ways in which you take notes during an observational study is very much a personal decision developed over time as you become more experienced in observing.
+The ways in which you take notes during an observational study is very much a personal decision developed over time as you become more experienced in fieldwork.
 However, all field notes generally consist of two parts:

-Field notes should be fleshed out as soon as possible after an observation is completed.
+Note that field notes should be fleshed out as soon as possible after an observation is completed.
 Your initial notes may be recorded in cryptic form and, unless additional detail is added as soon as possible after the observation, important facts and opportunities for fully interpreting the data may be lost.

 Characteristics of Field Notes

 General Guidelines for the Descriptive Content

 The descriptive content of your notes can vary in detail depending upon what needs to be emphasized in order to address the research problem.
 However, in most observations, your notes should include at least some of the following elements: